Marne-Software/serverless-template/README.md

     Default: "serverless-template" # Put app name here in kebab case
 ```

-Then, navigate to the makefile in the services directory and amend the app name there:
+Then, navigate to the Makefile in the root directory and amend the app name there:

 ```makefile
 APP_NAME_DASHED := serverless-template #use kebob case